remyeltorro/celldetective/docs/source/overview.rst

 The software was developed simulateously on Ubuntu 20.04 and Windows 11.
 It was tested on MacOS.

-- Linux: Ubuntu 20.04.6 LTS (Focal Fossa) and above
+- Linux: Ubuntu 20.04.6 LTS (Focal Fossa) (not tested on ulterior versions)
 - Windows:
 - MacOS:

+To use the software, you must install python, *e.g.* through `Anaconda <https://www.anaconda.com/download>`_.
+We developed and tested the software in Python 3.9.18.

 How to cite?